snayfach/MIDAS/docs/cnvs.md

-## Overview
+## Metagenomic pan-genome profiling
-Use Bowtie2 to map metagenomic reads to a database of non-redundant genes from sequenced genomes.
+Use Bowtie2 to map metagenomic reads to a pangenome database, which contains non-redundant genes from sequenced genomes, and estimate the coverage and copy number of these genes.
-To increase throughput, PhyloCNV builds, and searches reads against, a database that only contains genes from species that are present and abundant in your metagenome.

 This module has three main pipeline steps:

-* build_db: build bowtie2 database of genes from abundant species
+* **build_db**: build bowtie2 pangenome database of non-redundant genes from abundant species
-* align: map reads to bowtie2 database
+* **align**: map reads to bowtie2 database
-* coverage: compute normalized coverage of genes
+* **coverage**: compute normalized coverage of genes

 ## Usage
 ```